-The property is located in a rural area near the village of Stichill.
-The property is surrounded by open countryside and farmland.
-A range of facilities can be obtained in the village of Kelso within reasonable commuting distance.
+The property is located in a rural area near the village of Duffus.
+The property is surrounded by open countryside.
+A range of facilities can be obtained in the town of Elgin within reasonable commuting distance.
+Limited local facilities can be obtained within the nearby villages of Hopeman and Duffus.